A Review on Single-Problem Multi-Attempt Heuristic Optimization: Discussion

 In the previous section, we characterized the valid strategies for SIMHO within the proposed framework.
 This review is summarized in Table~\ref{TABLE_Overview}, Table~\ref{TABLE_UtilityPredictor} and Table~\ref{TABLE_UncertaintyControl}.
 The combined use of these three tables enables practitioners to identify, choose and design appropriate SIMHO strategies by navigating through the components of the framework.
 Given the flexibility of the proposed framework, this review can be naturally extended by incorporating in the summary tables other selection strategies related to the literature topics of algorithm selection, parameter tuning, multi-start, and resource allocation.

 The tables provide easy access to selection strategies associated with different components.
 For example, a reader interested in multi-start (MS) strategies can identify relevant works in Table~\ref{TABLE_Overview} by checking which rows are filled in the $p_\Xi$ column.
-The corresponding section for each strategy can then be located using the last columns of Table~\ref{TABLE_Overview}, Table~\ref{TABLE_UtilityPredictor}, and Table~\ref{TABLE_UncertaintyControl}, which indicate where each strategy is discussed.
+The corresponding section for each adaptive strategy can then be located using the last columns of Table~\ref{TABLE_Overview}, Table~\ref{TABLE_UtilityPredictor}, and Table~\ref{TABLE_UncertaintyControl}, which indicate where each strategy is discussed.
+Specifically, papers that have a checkmark in EMQ or EQI of the last column of Table~\ref{TABLE_Overview} are described in one of the items in Sections~\ref{SECTION_ProbabilityUpdateEMQ} or~\ref{SECTION_ProbabilityUpdateEQI}, respectively, and this item is completely determined by the checkmarks in the last columns of Table~\ref{TABLE_UtilityPredictor} and Table~\ref{TABLE_UncertaintyControl} associated with that paper.
 Based on this information, the reader can gain a general understanding of the main characteristics of each strategy and choose the one that best aligns with their specific requirements and preferences.
 Then, the reader may identify several MS strategies suitable for their problem, such as randomized restarts~\cite{cicirello_max_2005}, Bayesian optimization-based restarts~\cite{mathesen_stochastic_2021}, or kernel density estimation-based strategies~\cite{luersen_globalized_2004}, and gain a detailed understanding of each approach by consulting the corresponding references in the literature.
 Moreover, since an alternative is defined as any combination of the four components, some readers may also be interested in strategies that address the selection of multiple components simultaneously.
 For instance, a reader seeking both parameter tuning (PT) and multi-start (MS) may combine a configuration selection strategy from one work with an initialization selection strategy from another.
 Alternatively, the reader may adapt strategies originally developed for one component to reuse them in the selection of a different component of interest.
 Indeed, we observe that the same strategies are often applied to different components across various works.
 For example, Bayesian optimization is employed for both configuration~\cite{klein_fast_2017,hu_cascaded_2022} and initialization~\cite{mathesen_stochastic_2021,meng_enhanced_2023}, while exponential-increasing strategies are associated with both configuration~\cite{auger_restart_2005,doerr_understanding_2020} and stopping criteria~\cite{huang_asymptotically_2020,li_hyperband_2018}.